pbernet/akka_streams_tutorial/README.md

   see [Doc](https://beta.openai.com/docs/api-reference/completions/create)

 Pekko streams helps in these areas:

-* Easy workflow modelling
+* Workflow modelling
-* Scene splitting with `session windows`.
-All blocks of a scene are grouped in one session and thus translated in one API call
+* Scene splitting to `session windows`.
+All blocks of a scene are grouped in one session and then translated in one API call
-* Throttling to not exceed the API rate-limits
+* Throttling to not exceed the [OpenAI API rate limits](https://platform.openai.com/docs/guides/rate-limits?context=tier-free)
-* Continuous writing of translated blocks to the target file
+* Continuous writing of translated blocks to the target file to avoid data loss on NW failure